amycruz97/learn-tech-writing/README.md

 - Learn how to look for and avoid bias in your writing
 - Created and used your GitHub account

+If you are a complete beginner, new tech writer, or are curious about tech writing as a career, this plan is for you.

+## About the creator of this plan

+Hi!
+I am Amruta and I work as a Staff Tech Writer in NYC.
+I also make YouTube videos about tech writing.

 ## Week 1: The Basics

 **Day 1: An absolute beginner's introduction to technical writing**